Thursday, August 21, 2008

 Bhagavatam is the final answer to all questions

-When I was studying philosophy at University in Brazil, it was quite disappointing to see how the western philosophy simply deals with existential problems without any final solution to them.
-Many philosophers are agnostics and not even believe there is such a thing as ultimate knowledge or transcendent reality, or even if there is, it is beyond the human reach.
+When I was studying philosophy at University in Brazil, it was quite disappointing to see how the Western philosophy simply deals with existential problems without any final solution to them.
+Many philosophers are agnostics and do not even believe that there is such a thing as ultimate knowledge or transcendent reality, or even if there is, it is beyond human reach.
 Everything becomes easier when we start from the solution, just as a mathematical operation is easier when we know beforehand the number we are looking for as a result.
-And the great advantage of Srimad Bhagavatam is that in It the end of knowledge personified is speaking about Himself:
+And the great advantage of Srimad-Bhagavatam is that in it, the end of knowledge personified is speaking about Himself:

 aham evasam evagre